kaisenlinux/manpages-dev/packages/parted.md

                      Align partitions to cylinders.

               minimal
                      Use minimum alignment as given by the disk topology information.
-This and the opt value will use layout information provided by the disk to align  the  logical  partition table  addresses  to  actual physical blocks on the disks.
+This and the opt value will use layout information provided by the disk to align the logical  parti‐ tion table addresses to actual physical blocks on the disks.
 The min value is the minimum alignment needed to align the partition properly to physical blocks, which avoids performance degradation.

               optimal
                      Use optimum alignment as given by the disk topology information.
 This aligns to a multiple of the physical block size in a way that guarantees optimal performance.